 LCC, also known as a current source converter CSC uses a thyristors base technology for its converter.
-The thyristors is a silicon semiconductor devices with four layers of N and P type material acting as a bi-stable switches, triggered on with a gate pulse and stayed in that on condition until the next current zero crossing.
+The thyristors are silicon semiconductor devices with four layers of N and P type material acting as bi-stable switches, triggered on with a gate pulse and stayed in that on condition until the next current zero crossing.
 In other for LCC to commutate, the converters require a very high synchronous voltage source, thereby hindering it use for a black start operation.
 With LCC current rating reaching up to 6250A and blocking voltage of 10KV, this make LCC to have the highest voltage and power rating level of all the HVDC converter technologies [15-17].

 LCC achieves its control by regulating the firing angle $\bar{\alpha}$ on both rectifier and inverting side.
-It has an approach that utilizes
+It has an approach that utilizes a uni-directional line commutated flow of DC current which is inject into a receiving AC network, thereby termed CSC because the output current is kept at a constant level [18].